liquidev/tinyvg-rs/README.md

 # tinyvg-rs

+**Note:** This is my downstream fork of tinyvg-rs used in [Fizzerb](https://github.com/liquidev/fizzerb), in case the original author doesn't want some of my arguably domain-specific features.

 This is a Rust implementation of the [TinyVG](https://tinyvg.tech) image format.
 It provides an executable that renders PNG images from TinyVG input files, and a library that can render PNG images or any format supported by